lucasgf00/EnsolversApp/WEBAPP Final/README.md

 There is a bash script to make a DB, also to log in as an 'admin' you need to use:

 "username: admin | password: 123" or like an user: "username: user | password: 123"
+## Notes
+  - Run the bash "dbBashGF" to create the schema DB for running the app, else

+    you can open the .bash with a text editor like 'gedit', copy the code and

+    manually create the DB.
+  - The logging system is made with an encrypted pass.